Close Menu

 – Kent Griffith.

-Producing nanoparticles can be complicated and they can hardly be difficult to pack close together.
+Producing nanoparticles can be complicated, and they can hardly be packed close together.
 However, Niob / tungsten oxide has a larger particle size than many other electronic materials, and its open structure does not trap the inserted lithium.

 Reference: